Community of Practice

 The University of Pittsburgh’s Engagement Community of Practice (ECOP) is a supportive network that shares an interest in advancing the institution’s ecosystem of community-oriented and partnered teaching & learning, research, service, outreach, and programming.

 Community engagement is an institutional priority at the University of Pittsburgh, supported in many ways and by many units.
-The Provost’s Office works closely with the Office of Community & Governmental Relations to undertake activities that advance, elevate and celebrate the practices of community engagement.
+The ECOP is just one of the ways the Provost’s Office works closely with the Office of Community & Governmental Relations to undertake activities that advance, elevate and celebrate the practices of community engagement.

 Pitt’s ECOP convenes once per term (Fall, Spring, & Summer) and maintains an active online community through SharePoint (requires Pitt login).
 To join the group, please provide some information about yourself and your role through the following survey.

 The Office of Community and Governmental Relations publishes an outreach & engagement newsletter twice per month, please sign-up here to receive.

 During the summer, the Community of Practice will be expanded across Southwestern Pennsylvania.
 Attendees will participate in facilitated conversations offered by the University of Pittsburgh's Office of Community and Governmental Relations designed to help them develop items in support of applications for the Campus Compact microcredential in Community Engagement Fundamentals and to establish professional development networks even beyond the credential.

 The Community of Practice is hosted free of charge from May 14 - August 13.
 The time committment will be 10 hours of guided activities and conversation prompts over 7 sessions.